irvindpreetpreet/Irvind2/README.md

 # Irvind2
-this project is created by irvind and sahil sharma.
+This project is created by Irvind and Sahil Sharma.